MicrosoftDocs/memdocs/memdocs/intune/protect/windows-laps-reports.md

 ## Events and Audit logs

-Audit events are logged to your Azure Active Directory (Azure AD) each time an account password is rotated either by policy or manually.
-An event is also logged when a password is viewed for an account.
+When you use Intune policies to manage Windows LAPS, the following events are audited and logged in Azure Active Directory (Azure AD):

+- Automatic password rotation managed by policy
+- Manual password rotation through a device action.
+- Requests to view the password for an account.

 For information about Azure AD event logs, see [Audit logs in Azure Active Directory](/azure/active-directory/reports-monitoring/concept-audit-logs).